Joachim, 8th Prince Murat

-Joachim Louis Napoléon Murat, 8th Prince Murat (born 26 November 1944) is a member of the Bonaparte-Murat family and the current head of the Murat family.
+Joachim Louis Napoléon de Murat, 8th Prince Murat (born 26 November 1944) is the current head of the House of Murat, a cadet branch of the House of Bonaparte.
 He is an important figure in Napoleonic circles and is very much involved in the commemoration of Imperial memory.
-A long time collector of art, he was also the owner and founder of the Museum and Center of Contemporary Art Prince Murat of Nointel (1982-1987).
+A long time collector of art, he was also the owner and founder of the Museum and Center of Contemporary Art Prince Murat of Nointel (1982–1987).

 Family

-The sixth generation descendant of Joachim Murat (1767-1815), Grand Duke of Berg and King of Naples, and his wife Caroline Bonaparte (1782-1839), Joachim Murat is the posthumous son of Joachim Murat (1920-1944), 7th Prince Murat, and Nicole Véra Claire Hélène Pastré (1921-1982).
+The sixth generation descendant of Joachim Murat (1767–1815), Grand Duke of Berg and King of Naples, and his wife Caroline Bonaparte (1782–1839), Joachim Murat is the posthumous son of Joachim Murat (1920–1944), 7th Prince Murat, and Nicole Véra Claire Hélène Pastré (1921–1982).

 Biography

 The posthumous and only son of Joachim, 7th Prince Murat, Prince Murat married Laurence Marie Gabrielle Mouton on 11 October 1969 in Paris.
 They have five children: